strictdoc-project/strictdoc.tmbundle/README.md

 # StrictDoc.tmbundle
 StrictDoc.tmbundle is a TextMate bundle that provides support for StrictDoc markup.

-## Alternative for VS Code, JetBrains IDE and similar.
+## Alternative for VS Code, JetBrains IDE and similar

 Most IDEs use JSON to describe the syntax.
 In that case, you should visit [strictdoc-project/strictdoc.tmLanguage](https://github.com/strictdoc-project/strictdoc.tmLanguage) repository.

+## Alternative for Sublime Text

+Sublime Text can use both .sublime-syntax and .tmLanguage files for syntax highlighting.
+We recommend that you use this version: [strictdoc-project/strictdoc.sublime-syntax](https://github.com/strictdoc-project/strictdoc.sublime-syntax) because its syntax is more precise and works correctly with the included RST markup.

 ## Included RST markup